cupy/cupy/docs/source/tutorial/basic.rst

 As described above, Chainer uses "Define-by-Run" scheme, so forward computation itself *defines* the network.
 In order to start forward computation, we have to set the input array to :class:`Variable` object.
-Here we start with simple :class:`~numpy.ndarray` with only one element
+Here we start with simple :class:`~numpy.ndarray` with only one element:

 .. doctest::